jeddak/libnav/README.md

 ### Steps

-1. place the contents of libnav in the directory containing the documents you want to access
+1. create a directory named libnav in the directory containing the documents you want to access
+2. copy the contents of the project's libnav/src into the libnav directory created in step 1:
+     ./libnav/css
+     ./libnav/directorylisting.php
+     ./libnav/img
+     ./libnav/js
+     ./libnav/php
-2. Set up an index.php page containing an index iframe and a content iframe:
+3. Set up an index.php page containing an index iframe and a content iframe:

 ```